April 30 (Tuesday) 6:30 pm - July 2 (Tuesday) 8:00 pm

-Brief Description This course will build upon the basics of the Arabic language learnt in the first term, through reading, writing, listening and speaking.
-All four skills will be developed in
+Brief Description This course will build upon the basics of the Arabic language learnt in the fist and second term, through reading, writing, listening and speaking.
+All four skills will be

 Previous Experience and Knowledge Needed?

-This is the second term, you should have approx. 15 hours experience covering the following:
+This is the third term, you should have approx. 30 hours experience covering the following:

 • Recognition of Arabic letters in their isolate form